 |Copyright © Nucleus Medical Media, Inc.|

-- Being in a car crash
+- Being in a motor vehicle accident

 - A blow to the head, such as from contact sports

 - A hard fall

-- Shoulder pain and muscle spasms
+- Shoulder and upper back pain and muscle spasms

 - Headache, especially in the back of the head